NEARFoundation/trulioo-app/README.md

 # 4. Run the local dev server via:
 DISABLE_ESLINT_PLUGIN=true yarn dev

+# Note: you will always need to update EXTERNAL_SERVER_URL in server/.env (such as if localtunnel makes you change your subdomain) and then restart the `DISABLE_ESLINT_PLUGIN=true yarn dev` command.

 # 5. In that same terminal, look for the console log about codeEntity.code to get the GUID (such as 6c7079b6022347ada53f37f489fc773a) and copy it to your clipboard.
 This codeEntity.code will have a long expiration (e.g. 1 year), so you can bookmark the URL that uses it in the step below.

 # Or... alternatively you could use MongoDB Compass or any other tool to connect to your database (such as mongodb://localhost:27017/) and browse the `trulioo/codes` table of your Mongo database.
 Copy the value code of one of the entries of the codes table (such as 6c7079b6022347ada53f37f489fc773a).